GabrielTenma/GabrielTenma/README.md

 ### Psst.
 Hello there!
-I am ガヴ from unknown, i uploaded the code just for fun, so yeah.. be carefully before you download my uwu code :)
+I am ガヴ from unknown, i uploaded the code just for 'fun', so yeah.. be carefully before you 'clone' my uwu code :)